-The vision of the program
+The content and scope of the program

 What is Orthodoxy, especially in relation to other Christian faiths?
 This is an essential question.
 And a short answer is: In comparison to other Christian faiths Orthodoxy is not simply a replacement of certain convictions for others, of certain worship practices for others, a correct rearrangement of right ideas, an alternative way of seeing things, a different system of beliefs and practices, or a different method of reading the Scriptures.
 It is not all these simply because Orthodoxy is not a system, is not a method, and is not a sum of beliefs and practices.
 It is not external, formal, ethical, deductive, definitional, or intellectual.
 Our faith is life itself and it reaches down into all the sinews and corners of our souls.
 It is internal, inherited, informal, natural, ascetical, simple, therapeutic, and soteriological.
 It comes down to living—both in this world and the the world to come—the life which God has given us through his revelations from the beginning of time all the way through today, revelations to the forefathers, the patriarchs, the prophets, apostles, evangelists, ascetics, martyrs, etc. This life which God gave to our ancestors and which we inherit is the life of God himself.
 He has not simply taught them things, shown them ways, and given them commandments and liturgy, but in all these, he has given them his own being, his own life.
 The Orthodox faith lives the life of God.